luchernan/p1.1-frontend-tools/README.md

 ### Create a simple form with Bootstrap 4.

 13. **At this point, we are going to create a page called `form.html` starting from the `Bs5-$` template provided by the Bootstrap extension we added.
-What files does this template import in the html by default?**
+What files does this template import in the html by default?** <br> **It imports the Bootstrap´ CSS**

 14. **Create a `<div>`with the class `.container` to wrap all the sections in the web page**